jeffmcutter/cfme_git_integration/README.md

 ```

 Note that the first domain listed will be the lowest priority and the last listed will be the highest priority in Automate.

+Note that these tools can installed on and run against the same host (for example the VMDB appliance).